danbev/learning-nodejs/README.md

 `bit_cast` can be found in src/base/macros.h.

-### bootstrap.js part 2
+### bootstrap_node.js compilation and execution walkthrough
-The goal of this section is to understand what happens when bootstrap_node.js is compiled and run.
+The goal of this section is to understand what happens when bootstrap_node.js is compiled and run mainly focusing on the V8 side of things.

 ```console
     $ lldb -- out/Debug/node
     (lldb) br s -f node.cc -l 1500